 Which type are you?

-Sure, we are all going to start in life as a TYPE 1, with smooth, unblemished, wrinkle-free skin, but as we move into our late twenties and mid thirties, we may notice a little smile line appear at the corner of the eyes or mouth, or a small brown spot appear out of nowhere.
+Sure, we are all going to start in life as a TYPE 1, with smooth, unblemished, wrinkle-free skin, but as we move into our late twenties and mid-thirties, we may notice a little smile line appear at the corner of the eyes or mouth, or a small brown spot appears out of nowhere.
 Welcome to TYPE 2.

-A few years later and uh oh, that smile line is now really visible, and yet when you are no longer smiling, that line is still showing, that faint brown spot is also becoming more obvious; this can only mean one thing: it’s TYPE 3.
+A few years later and uh oh, that smile line is now obvious, and yet when you are no longer smiling, that line is still showing, that faint brown spot is also becoming more obvious; this can only mean one thing: it’s TYPE 3.

-All of a sudden, wrinkles seem to be appearing everywhere, and your skin texture is super irregular, your skin appears sallow and very dry; all those years of sun worshipping and not knowing about damaging UVA rays are starting to haunt you, it’s official: you are now TYPE 4.
+All of a sudden, wrinkles seem to be appearing everywhere, and your skin texture is super irregular, your skin appears sallow and very dry; all those years of sun-worshipping and not knowing about damaging UVA rays are starting to haunt you, it’s official: you are now TYPE 4.